-Kleptomania (klep-toe-MAY-nee-uh) is the recurrent inability to resist urges to steal items that you generally don't really need and that usually have little value.
-Kleptomania is a rare but serious mental health disorder that can cause much emotional pain to you and your loved ones if not treated.
+Kleptomania (klep-toe-MAY-nee-uh) is a mental health disorder that involves repeatedly being unable to resist urges to steal items that you generally don't really need.
+Often the items stolen have little value and you could afford to buy them.
+Kleptomania is rare but can be a serious condition.
+It can cause much emotional pain to you and your loved ones — and even legal problems — if not treated.

-Kleptomania is a type of impulse control disorder — a disorder that's characterized by problems with emotional or behavioral self-control.
-If you have an impulse control disorder, you have difficulty resisting the temptation or drive to perform an act that's excessive or harmful to you or someone else.
+Kleptomania is a type of impulse control disorder — a disorder that involves problems with emotional or behavioral self-control.
+If you have an impulse control disorder, you have difficulty resisting the temptation or powerful urge to perform an act that's excessive or harmful to you or someone else.

 Many people with kleptomania live lives of secret shame because they're afraid to seek mental health treatment.
-Although there's no cure for kleptomania, treatment with medication or talk therapy (psychotherapy) may help to end the cycle of compulsive stealing.
+Although there's no cure for kleptomania, treatment with medicine or skill-building therapy that focuses on dealing with urges may help to end the cycle of compulsive stealing.

 Kleptomania symptoms may include: